arsnishida/arsnishida.github.io/docs/sc_breastmultiome/2022-12-12-sc_breastmultiome-project_info.md

 GTF - `/home/groups/CEDAR/mulqueen/ref/refdata-cellranger-arc-GRCh38-2020-A-2.0.0`

 # Scripts:
-text files with commands for data processing are labeled like, 'run.1_preprocessing.txt', starting with the prefix, 'run'.
+Text files with commands for data processing are labeled like, 'run.1_preprocessing.txt', starting with the prefix, 'run'.
 <br>1 - Preprocessing and preparation of the matrices for Epiconfig.
 <br>2 - Running Epiconfig.
 <br>3 - Generating the elbow plot for model selection.